hueami/seclog/blog/2023-11-19-ctf-thm-simple_ctf/index.md

 ---

 ## Simple CTF Write-Up
 Hello everyone, welcome to another write-up of a TryHackMe room.
-Today, I will show you how I solved the Simple CTF room, which is a beginner-friendly challenge that covers some basic concepts and tools of ethical hacking.
+Today, I will show you how I solved the [https://tryhackme.com/room/easyctf](Simple CTF room), which is a beginner-friendly challenge that covers some basic concepts and tools of ethical hacking.
 Let’s get started!

 ### Reconnaissance